-The website of the Swedish Public Employment Service contains information for Ukraine persons looking for work.
+The website of the Swedish Public Employment Service contains information for displaced persons from Ukraine looking for work.

-In order to obtain such assistance, displaced persons from Ukraine must register with the Swedish Public Employment Service.
-When registering, such persons must present a valid proof of identity such as a passport, and the residence permit received from the Swedish Migration Agency as well as a coordination number from the Tax Agency (Skatteverket).
+To obtain such assistance, displaced persons from Ukraine must register with the Swedish Public Employment Service.
+When registering, such persons must present a valid proof of identity such as a passport, and the residence permit received from the Swedish Migration Agency as well as the coordination number from the Tax Agency (Skatteverket).
 A coordination number is an identification for people who are not registered as living in Sweden (Section 18 of the Population Register Act).
 Over the years, however, there have been several petitions to the EU concerning difficulties connected to the Swedish personal identity number and the coordination number.
 The Commission is in continuous dialogue with the Swedish authorities on this issue.

-In the past, incoming persons had to themselves apply for a coordination number from the Tax Agency.
-As of 7 June 2022, a change in the law allows the Migration Agency to request coordination numbers for persons who have received a residence permit under the Temporary Protection Directive (Sections 5 and 6 of the Population regulation (1991:749)).
+In the past, incoming persons had to apply for a coordination number from the Tax Agency by themselves.
+As of 7 June 2022, a change in the law allows the Migration Agency to request coordination numbers for persons who have received a residence permit under the Temporary Protection Directive (Sections 5 and 6 of the Population Regulation).
 On 1 August 2022, the Migration Agency announced on the webpage, that the agency is beginning to request coordination numbers.
-However, it will only request coordination numbers for those who have presented identity documents in connection with their application.
+However, it will only request coordination numbers to those who have presented identity documents in connection with their application.

-When displaced persons are registered, they will be offered a planning discussion with an employment officer (in English or with an interpreter if necessary).
-It has been reported that it is very difficult for Ukraine persons to have a Ukraine interpreter.
+When displaced persons are registered, they are offered a planning discussion with an employment officer (in English or with an interpreter if necessary).
+It has been reported that it is very difficult for Ukrainian persons to have an Ukrainian interpreter.
 Some persons have been offered to have a Russian interpreter.
 In the planning discussion it will be decided what kind of support for job seeking is needed or whether displaced persons can apply for work by themselves.